 Testing the speed of your Wix website

-Before digging into the speed-enhanced steps, you have to know the current loading time of your website.
+Before diving into the speed-enhanced steps, you have to know the current loading time of your website.
 There are several tools you can consider to test the website speed such as Wix page test, Google Pagespeed Insight, Pingdom Testing Tool, or Uptrend.

 Those recommended tools can help you measure the loading time in detail.
 The software analyzer will indicate what are factors influence the slow speed of your website.
 For example, if your website contains an image file that is too large and takes a long time to load, the tool will let you know about it.